 What those scare-mongers don’t tell you, and generally don’t even understand: it actually makes almost no sense to call that figure “the national debt.”
 And no, you’re not on the hook to pay it back.

-Imagine this: you’re the queen or king of a sovereign country.
+Imagine you’re the queen or king of a sovereign country.
 You decide to mint and issue a bunch of tin coins that your people will find useful.
 You use those coins to buy stuff from people in the private sector, and pay them to do work.
 Voilà, the people have money.

 Get Evonomics in your inbox

 Is your government now in “debt” as a result of that “deficit spending”?
-Does it have to “pay” something to somebody at some point in the future?
+Do you have to “pay” something to somebody at some point in the future?
 Do you have to redeem those coins for wheat or pigs or anything else?
 Obviously not.
 There’s just a bunch of money out there that people can use.
 You’ve made no promise that your treasury will ever redeem those coins for anything.
 They just circulate.

 Those government-issued assets, held by the private sector, are only “liabilities” to the government in the most pettifogging accounting sense.
 If you “owed” some money that you would never, ever have to pay, would you put that on your balance sheet as a liability?
 Would it be anything beyond a pro forma entry designed to satisfy some obsessive impulse for accounting closure?
 A debt that will never be paid off is a very questionable “liability.”